-CYTOLOGICAL STUDIES OF ORGANOTYPIC CULTURES OF RAT DORSAL ROOT GANGLIA FOLLOWING X-IRRADIATION IN VITRO : II.
-Changes in Schwann Cells, Myelin Sheaths, and Nerve Fibers
+CYTOLOGICAL STUDIES OF ORGANOTYPIC CULTURES OF RAT DORSAL ROOT GANGLIA FOLLOWING X-IRRADIATION IN VITRO : I. Changes in Neurons and Satellite Cells

 - Views Icon Views

 - Share Icon Share

 Edmund B. Masurovsky, Mary Bartlett Bunge, Richard P. Bunge; CYTOLOGICAL STUDIES OF ORGANOTYPIC CULTURES OF RAT DORSAL ROOT GANGLIA FOLLOWING X-IRRADIATION IN VITRO : I. Changes in Neurons and Satellite Cells .
 J Cell Biol 1 February 1967; 32 (2): 467–496. doi: https://doi.org/10.1083/jcb.32.2.467